 - Imagine you are running with eggs in your hands; don’t clench your fists

 - Lightly brace your core to support your spine

 - Keep your footfalls light and all-but silent.
 Heavy footfalls are a waste of energy and a sign of unnecessary impact

 - Short, fast strides are more efficient and easier on your joints then long strides

 Running is a very repetitive movement that keeps your muscles locked into a relatively short range of motion.
 This can cause all sorts of tight muscles to develop.
 Tight muscles can affect stride length and running mechanics, leading to injury.
 Make sure you maintain or improve your flexibility with regular stretching, paying particular attention to your legs and hips.

 Strength is also crucial for injury-free running.
 Left-to-right strength imbalances and weakness, in general, will increase your risk of injury.
 Good running specific strength training exercises include step-ups, Bulgarian split squats, stationary, alternating, and walking lunges, Romanian deadlifts, and squats.

 Stick to these 4 rules and you can be sure that you are safeguarding yourself against the dangers of injury.

 Want more help with your running?
 We've all been there it's never easy breaking through those plateaus.
-So if you are serious about it, try adding in our 6-week Running Guide to your training schedule.
-Designed to help you knock 30-60+ seconds off your mile run time, access your FREE copy by filling in your details below.
+So if you are serious about it, try adding in our Free Running Guide to your training schedule.
+Designed to help you knock 30-60+ seconds off your mile run time.